Psydoc19/Portfolio/Asthma-study-in-R/Readme.md

 Simply launch the R Quattro Markdown file named `BRFSS.qmd` and enjoy!

-Alternatively, for non-technical users, you can use the '`Asthma insights/ Unveiling patterns and predictors in R.html`'  or even '`pdf`' file.
+Alternatively, for non-technical users, you can use the '`Asthma insights/ Unveiling patterns and predictors in R.html`'  or '`pdf`' file with the same name.

 ## Data Preparation